 The Salty Lowdown on Bacon Sodium Content

 Because salt is used in processing, most bacon has a high sodium content.
-There, we said it.
+You probably already knew that.

 Two average slices of pan-fried bacon contain 376 mg of sodium.
 To put this number in perspective, the American Heart Association recommends no more than 2300 mg of sodium per day, with an ideal target of 1500 mg of sodium per day.